THE BLUE ELEPHANT: Helping Players Stay Focused When Distraction Strikes (Eng/ไทย)

 • “What can you do better next time?”

-This reflection helps turn each match — win or lose — into a learning experience.
+This reflection helps turn each match — whether a win or a loss — into a learning experience.

 Final Thought: It’s Not About Avoiding the Elephant